n4mine/cacheserver/README.md

 # Capability

-* store 20M series with 2 hours data in memory (less than 100GB)
+* store 20M series with 2 hours data in memory (use less than 100GB memory)

 # Architecture